lucaslacr/Nuxt3-Matomo/README.md

 })
 ```

+## 3 change the Matomo server address

+change the line **host: 'https://your-matomo-domain-address.com',**

-## 3 register your plugin to your Nuxt app
+## 4 register your plugin to your Nuxt app
 file **nuxt.config.ts**
 ```
 export default ({